brillout/parcel-ssr/readme.md

   'HelloPage',
   {
     props: {name: 'John'},
-    // Whether or not we want to hydrate our page.
     // Set `doNoHydrate: true` for non-interactive pages.
-    // (The page is then rendered only to HTML.)
+(The page is then rendered only to HTML.)
-    // Set `doNoHydrate: false` for interactive pages
-    // (The page is then rendered to HTML and to the DOM.)
+    // Set `doNoHydrate: false` for interactive pages.
+(The page is then rendered to HTML and to the DOM.)
     doNoHydrate: false
   }
 );

-// The `HelloPage-hydrate.js` script hydrates the page, enabling
-// interactivity such as `<Counter/>`, a like button, a date picker, etc. assert(htmlBody===[
+assert(htmlBody===[
   '<div id="page-view">',
   'Hello John',
   '<div>0<button>Click me</button>'
   '</div>',
+  // The `HelloPage-hydrate.js` script hydrates the page, enabling
+  // interactivity such as `<Counter/>`, a like button, a date picker, etc.
   '<script src="/HelloPage-hydrate.js"></script>',
 ].join(''));